Homeowners Need To Know BEFORE

 The Carpet Professor.

-retired after 30+ years in the carpet business and no longer sell or install
+retired after 30+ years in the Carpet business and no longer sell or install

 Carpet or Flooring products.

-avoid common retailer carpet scams and rip-offs.
+tips and tricks to help homeowners. how to avoid common retail carpet and flooring scams and rip-offs.

 Be very careful who's